wavefrontHQ/docs/pages/doc/security_policy.md

 ## Traces Security Policies

-You can block sensitive applications or services from specific users so they don't see the data on the application status page, traces browser, application map, or operations dashboards.
+You can block applications or services information from specific users so they don't see the data on the application status page, traces browser, application map, or operations dashboards.

 {% include note.html content="Only a Super Admin user or users with **Applications** permission can view, create, and manage a traces security policy. " %}